miikaah/persnickety/README.md

 #### callback

-The callback is called if the validation fails.
+The callback is called after validation has been done.
 You can use it to handle the request further.
-The result contains the Ajv validation error and input parameters.
+The result contains the Ajv validation error and input parameters if there was an error.

 ```
 {